syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ---
 layout: post
 title: MultiSelection Support in WPF ComboBox control | Syncfusion
-description: Learn here all about MultiSelection Support support in Syncfusion WPF ComboBox (ComboBoxAdv) control and more.
+description: Learn here all about MultiSelection Support in Syncfusion WPF ComboBox (ComboBoxAdv) control, its elements and more.
 platform: wpf
 control: ComboBoxAdv
 documentation: ug